cnunciato/fun-with-jenkins/README.md

 Paste the password into the UI, choose Install Suggested Plugins, and you're good to go. 🎉

-You can also use the `plugins.txt` file to specify any additional plugins you'd Jenkins to install automatically at startup using Jenkins [configuration-as-code](https://plugins.jenkins.io/configuration-as-code/).
+You can also use the `plugins.txt` file to specify any additional plugins like Jenkins to install automatically on startup using Jenkins [configuration-as-code](https://plugins.jenkins.io/configuration-as-code/).

 ## Converting a Jenkinsfile into a Buildkite pipeline 🪁

 This repo also demonstrates how to convert a Jenkins pipeline into a Buildkite pipeline programmatically.

-The Node.js script in the `.buildkite` folder, `jenkins-pipeline.js`, is capable of converting a `Jenkinsfile` into Buildkite pipeline JSON.
+The Node.js script in the `.buildkite` folder (`jenkins-pipeline.js`) converts `Jenkinsfile`s into Buildkite pipeline definitions.
 By default, it looks for a `Jenkinsfile` in the root of the repository.
 Given the following `Jenkinsfile`, for example:

 ```groovy
 pipeline {